 If so, then you should have enough balance to conquer moving water.

 And it’s also a great way to start mastering a pivot turn (we’ll get into that in another blog).
+Use this SUP drill every time you’re on the water!

-Test #3: Get a Workout
+Drill #3: Get a Workout

 One of the best ways to know if you are paddling correctly and can control your board in the water is to see if you can work your entire body while paddling.